NxPKG/khulnasoft-docs/content/cloudflare-one/identity/idp-integration/citrixadc-saml.md

 # SAML | Citrix ADC

-Cloudflare Zero Trust can integrate with Citrix ADC (formerly Citrix NetScaler ADC) as a SAML IdP.
+Khulnasoft Zero Trust can integrate with Citrix ADC (formerly Citrix NetScaler ADC) as a SAML IdP.
 Documentation from Citrix shows you [how to configure Citrix ADC as a SAML IdP](https://docs.citrix.com/en-us/citrix-adc/12-1/aaa-tm/saml-authentication/citrix-adc-saml-idp.html).
-These steps are specific to Cloudflare Zero Trust.
+These steps are specific to Khulnasoft Zero Trust.

 ## Set up Citrix ADC (SAML)